DimaSheiko/apep-docs/docs/framework/conditions/spell.md

 #### Returns `BOOL`

 -   `true` if the unit is within range of the spell, `false` otherwise.
+For spells with a melee range (0-0 yards), this condition will check if the unit is in melee range.

 #### _Examples:_